hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_simple__ac6d048e-7336-41be-855a-a0b2cf5be262-0_0.content.md

 ### References

-Our references section includes a comprehensive list of math topics, from basic arithmetic to advanced calculus.
+Our references section includes a Com<wbr>pre<wbr>hen<wbr>sive list of math topics, from basic arithmetic to advanced calculus.
 Each topic includes a detailed explanation and examples to help you understand the concept.

 ### User Stories